camarman/GTRPy/docs/equations.md

 # Equations

-This is the list of the all equations used in the program.
-You can easily compare the written equations with the code (`gtrpy/src`).
+This is the list of the equations used by the GTRPy.

 ## Tensors